-How to Say Good Morning in Turkish
+How to Say Good Morning in Turkish: Common Greetings and Usage

 Good morning in Turkish is most commonly expressed as Günaydın.
 It is short, clear, and widely understood in standard Turkish.
 Think of it as a polite key that opens the day: one word that signals warmth, respect, and readiness to talk.